RADHA PAUDEL, Ph.D. Founder/CEO

 LAXMAN BELBASE, Member as Expert

 Laxman is a Gender justice & Child Rights Activist with over 15 years of experience in programs development & implementation, advocacy, monitoring & evaluation, activism & organizational development & strategic planning in the field of Gender Equality, Child Rights & social justice at national, regional & global levels.
 His focus is on transforming masculinities and engaging boys and men in gender equity as one of the founding core group members of the MenEngage Alliance in Nepal.
 Currently, He is working as a Global Networks Manager at Men Engage Global Alliance.

 ANNA SOETOMO, INDONESIA

 ESTHER KYAZIKE, UGANDA

 Shrinkhala Khatiwada is an Architect and Miss Nepal World 2018.
 She believes that each menstruator deserves dignity during menstruation.
-Stigma, taboo, and restrictions during menstruation are across the globe with the difference in forms, severity, and visibility.
+Stigma, taboos, and restrictions during menstruation are across the globe with differences in forms, severity, and visibility.
 Globally, it is ignored.
 Today, after 4 billion years, we need to speak and educate that hygiene is an important element for dignified menstruation but does not guarantee dignity during menstruation.